connected-little-boxes/HullOS-Z/docs/HullOSref.md

 would generate the error:

 ```
-FAIL: mising colour in set colour by name
+FAIL: missing colour in set colour by name
 ```

 Note that this message is only output if the **STATEMENT_CONFIRMATION** flag is set.
 If the colour selection character is invalid the following message is displayed.